hrisav/projects-portfolio/README.md

 * Understanding dataset having: Price of Brand X, Feature (value-added variant is present or not), Display (if any promo is present) and its competitor's prices.
 * Perform OLS Regression using all features.
-* Check significance of features (by P-value) and drop insignifant ones and do OLS again.
+* Check significance of features (by P-value) and drop insignificant ones and do OLS again.
 * Try feature engineering and check interaction effect between variables and make new features.
 * Check adjusted R score and mean absolute error.
 * Perform model building using DecisionTreeRegressor, RandomForestRegressor, KNeighborsRegressor.